 Oak Brook, IL 60523

 An operating waterwheel grist mill and homestead, built in the 1850s on the Graue Farm.
 Today, the museum provides programs for children that include milling, spinning and weaving and living history presentations, as well as artifacts which illustrate the way of life of area residents back then.
-You’ll find many demonstrations and special events at Graue Mill such as sheep sheering and their fine arts festival.
-Check their website for details.
+You’ll find many demonstrations and special events at Graue Mill, such as sheep sheering and their fine arts festival.
+Check their Facebook page for up-to-date information.